Information about this exciting field:

 Here is information regarding performance of the graduates of the Chattahoochee Technical College Occupational Therapy Assistant program on the National Board for Certification in Occupational Therapy (NBCOT) examination.

-Occupational Therapy Assistant occupational courses will be completed in five (5) semesters.
+Occupational Therapy Assistant occupational courses will be completed in four (4) semesters.

-- Occupational Therapy Assistant Program Admission Information Marietta Campus Spring 2019
+- Occupational Therapy Assistant Program Admission Information Canton Campus Campus Summer 2021

-- Occupational Therapy Assistant Program Admission Points Spring 2019
+- Occupational Therapy Assistant Program Admission Points Canton Campus Summer 2021

 - ATI TEAS Testing